tancredibosi/SMMAI_labs/README.md

-# Artificial-Intelligence-Unibo
+# SMMAI - 2023/2024

-This repository groups some of my projects of the master bachelor degree in Artificial Intelligence (University of Bologna).
+This repository groups the python notebook produced for the "Statistical and Mathematical Methods for AI" course of the master bachelor degree in Artificial Intelligence (University of Bologna).